joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 In this diagram, we see a couple of spikes in the [50, 100] interval, associated data being cached in the L3 cache.
-We are interested in results that result in RAM IO, so we are interested in the next two (dominant) spikes in the interval [105, 185].
+We are interested in results that result in RAM I/O, so we are interested in the next two (dominant) spikes in the interval [105, 185].
 As such, for Step 3, the distribution that we are interested in is in the interval [105, 185].